mechmotum/mechmotum.github.io/content/jupyter-summer-2020.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 During development, we used `environments developed by the Jupyter project
 <https://github.com/binder-examples>`__.
 Using their Binder environments
 helped us test and include different languages in our editor.
-Ideally, we would utilize the same `default environment
+Eventually we will utilize, we would utilize the same `default environment
 <https://github.com/libretexts/default-env>`__ in our JupyterHub for our
 editor.
 This default environment contains many packages that are commonly used and requested by students and faculty.